-- We invite creative, innovative approaches for generating new, rigorous evidence around these two areas of research focus and make significant contributions to knowledge.
+- We invite creative, innovative approaches for generating new, rigorous evidence around the specified sub-themes that make significant contributions to knowledge.

-- We encourage participatory research methods and mixed methods approaches.
+- We have a strong preference for participatory research methods and mixed methods approaches.

 - While Schools2030 country-level teams will provide critical linkages to research activities, proposed primary data collection and research should be led and organised by the proposed research team at the local level.

-- Research teams should specify if they wish to study (1) HCD and similar action research approaches used in the classroom and/or (2) pedagogical approaches targeting holistic learning outcomes in one country or several countries as part of their proposal, as well as the age cohort(s) they plan to study.
+- Research teams should specify which sub-theme(s) they wish to address, the country/countries of study, as well as the age cohort(s) they plan to study.